braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/troubleshooting.md

 - Apple refreshed the push token, which invalidated the old token.
 - The app was built for a production environment, but the push credentials uploaded to Braze are set for a development environment (or the other way around).

+## Push registration issues

-## No push registration prompt
+### No push registration prompt

 If the application does not prompt you to register for push notifications, there is likely an issue with your push registration integration.
 Ensure you have followed our [documentation][21] and correctly integrated our push registration.
 You can also set breakpoints in your code to ensure the push registration code is running.

-## No "push registered" users showing in the dashboard
+### No "push registered" users showing in the dashboard (prior to sending messages)

+Ensure that your app is correctly configured to allow push notifications.
+Common failure points to check include:

 - Check that your app is prompting you to allow push notifications.
 Typically, this prompt will appear upon your first open of the app, but it can be programmed to appear elsewhere.
 If it does not appear where it should be, the problem is likely with the basic configuration of your app's push capabilities.
   - Verify the steps for [push integration][21] were successfully completed.